freeCodeCamp/freeCodeCamp/curriculum/challenges/english/02-javascript-algorithms-and-data-structures/basic-javascript/manipulating-complex-objects.md

 assert(Array.isArray(myMusic));
 ```

-`myMusic` should have at least two values
+`myMusic` should have at least two elements

 ```js
 assert(myMusic.length > 1);
 ```

-The values in the `myMusic` array should be objects
+The elements in the `myMusic` array should be objects

 ```js
 myMusic.forEach(object => {assert.typeOf(object, 'object')})